Hurricane Ida’s aftermath, recovery uneven across Louisiana

 “Today, we’re a broken community,” Sheng told a news conference.
 "It won’t always be that way.”

-Emergency officials in nearby Terrebonne Parish took to Twitter to caution evacuees considering returning home that “there are no shelters, no electricity, very limited resources for food, gasoline and supplies and absolutely no medical services.”
+Evacuees considering returning home to Terrebonne Parish were warned by emergency officials on Twitter that “there are no shelters, no electricity, very limited resources for food, gasoline and supplies and absolutely no medical services.”

-Louisiana Gov. John Bel Edwards said he was pleased that power had returned for some people, saying it was “critically important to show progress” after the storm.
-But he also acknowledged that much more work lay ahead.
-Roughly 2,600 people remained in shelters, he said.
+Louisiana Gov. John Bel Edwards said he's pleased that power returned for some people.
+It's “critically important to show progress” after the storm, he said, while acknowledging that much more work lies ahead.
+Roughly 2,600 people remain in shelters, he said.

 “I’m very mindful that it’s a start, and only a start,” he told a news conference.